Frequently asked questions

-Can we claim reimbursement of lead teach time spent in planning the project and submitting the joint proposal?
+Can we claim reimbursement of lead teacher time spent in planning the project and submitting the joint proposal?

-No you cannot claim this.
-However, after project is selected, you can claim up to $4,000 for covering teach and kaiako release time during the project, for planning and liaison with the creative, and for monitoring and reporting on the project.
+No, you cannot claim for time spent planning and submitting a joint proposal.
+However, you can budget for and claim up to $4000 for teacher and kaiako release time during the project, for planning and liaison with the creative, and for monitoring and reporting on the project.